Libbya-crick/Libby-Lab-Website-2/team/index.md

 {% include section.html background="images/donnelly_center2.jpg" dark=false %}

+Do you want to know more?

+{% include section.html %}

 Please [reach out](/recruitment) if you are interested in joining!
 We are happy to chat about possible projects and fellowships.

-{% include section.html %}

 {% capture content %}